nieseba/antaeus/README.md

 I think that we can easily translate it to endpoint such POST rest/v1/billings/pay-pending-invoices

-1. I will start with adding such REST endpoint.
-As a novice Kotlin developer, I don't want to spend much time on figuring out the way we could write nice API tests here, so I am taking concious shortcut here.
+1. I start with adding such REST endpoint.
+As a novice Kotlin developer, I don't want to spend much time on figuring out the way we could write nice API tests here, so I am taking conscious shortcut here.
 I think that API could initially return the list invoices ids' that were paid in the process.
 A quick test, as expected give me empty list
    ```
    curl -X POST localhost:7000/rest/v1/billings/pay-pending-invoices
    []
    ```
+2. Next, I find out which invoices are pending, so I could attempt payment process.
+   I extend the AntaeusDal, so it's possible to fetch invoices by status.
+   I add the test package and test if indeed the fetching works correctly and is filtering by status.
+   I copied the init mechanism for SQLite from AntaeusApp.

+3.